Ryanmaxin/Sorting-Algorithm-Visualizer/README.md

 ## Sorting Algorithm Visualizer:

 A website that allows the user to visualize sorting algorithms.
 The sort type, animation speed, array size, and pivot selection (for quicksort) can all be interacted with.
-This website was built in react, and makes use of material ui to style some componenets.
+This website was built in react, and makes use of material ui to style some components.

 #### Current Sorts include: